-Join forces with researchers to help put the pieces together in the puzzle of autism.
+Join forces with researchers to help advance the understanding and treatment of autism.
 There are studies in our area that are ongoing and asking for participants.

 These studies are critical to the advancement of therapeutic and educational tools that help our children.
 In choosing which studies may be appropriate for your child, read carefully the criteria to make sure your situation matches that of the study.

 Each study provides contact information: please contact the study directly for more information on each.

 University of Massachusetts’ Child and Adolescent Neuro Development Initiative -CANDI